gophercoders/website/content/teachernotes/KS2/lower/keyboardinput.md

 If you want to tell a computer program something __after__ it has started running then you need to use input.
 You also have to store the value of the input somewhere.
 This is where variables are used.
-Now the the program does not have all of the information it needs when it starts.
+Now the program does not have all of the information it needs when it starts.
 Instead it gets the information from the user at the correct point in the program.
-All the program has to do is refer to the information that the use rinouts by the variable name that stores the information and the program will work, without changes, for any input that the user gives.
+All the program has to do is refer to the information that the user inputs via the variable name that stores the information, and the program will work, without changes, for any input that the user gives.